MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_05_Lab1_Ex1_Communication_Compliance.md

 1. Select **Policies** from the top navigation pane.

-1. Select the check box next to the **Detect Financial Secrets** policy.
+1. Select the checkbox next to the **Detect Financial Secrets** policy.

 1. Select **Edit** from the top navigation pane.